venture-23/iip-cross-chain-token/IIPS/iip-cross-chain-token.md

 The cross chain token standard consists of two main libraries: HubToken and SpokeToken, and two extended libraries: IRC2 and XTokenReceiver.
 1. [HubToken](#hubtoken)

-   HubToken is a token from the base chain.
-It controls token minting in the base chain.
+   HubToken is a token deployed on the ICON chain.
+It controls token minting/burning in the ICON chain.
 It also tracks the total supply of the token across all chains where the tokens are deployed.
 For example, bnUSD is a token that originates in the ICON chain through Balanced.
 So it is deployed as a hub token in the ICON chain and, if we want to migrate bnUSD to other chains (say SUI chain), we will deploy it as a spoke token in SUI chain.
-Similarly, if we want to make any token from SUI, say PumpUp(PUP), a cross chain token then it is deployed as a hub token in SUI chain and as a spoke token in ICON chain.
+Similarly, if we want to make any token from SUI, say XYZ Token(XYZ), a cross chain token then it is deployed as a spoke token in the SUI chain and its corresponding Hub Token is deployed in the ICON chain.
+However, there are 3 different ways to implement the Cross Token Standard which is described in details in [Implementation](#implementation).
 HubToken contract extends the [SpokeToken](#spoketoken) contract.

 2. [SpokeToken](#spoketoken)

-   SpokeToken is a token from a foreign chain.
+   SpokeToken is a token on foreign chain.
 In ICON, it extends the basic [IRC2](https://github.com/icon-project/IIPs/blob/master/IIPS/iip-2.md) token and has a cross chain transfer function and a function to get balance of a user across the chains.
-If we want to move a token from a base chain to some foreign chains, the token is deployed as a spoke token in all other foreign chains.
-For example, if we want to migrate SUI token to ICON, we will deploy a spoke token contract for SUI token in the ICON chain.
+If we want to make a token (from chains other than ICON) a cross chain token, then the token is deployed as a spoke token in its base chains and all other foreign chains except ICON where its Hub Token is deployed.
+For example, if we want to migrate SUI token to ICON, we will deploy a spoke token contract for SUI token in SUI chain and its Hub Token on ICON chain.
+Likewise, there are 3 different ways to implement Cross Token Standard for Spoken Tokens as well.

 3. [IRC2](https://github.com/icon-project/IIPs/blob/master/IIPS/iip-2.md)